Many industries are adopting blockchain technology faster than anticipated. Here’s a look at blockchain technology stocks.

 In February 2018, RESAAS acquired Real-Block, a Toronto-based blockchain firm.
 Last May, a licensing agreement was secured with the Toronto-based REIN Group of Companies, which has over 155,000 registered investors.
 Realty Universal, with a network of over 6,000 brokers, additionally signed a licensing agreement with RESAAS last July.

-In January of this year, RESAAS signed an agreement with boutique firm LEGACY Council of Canada to enable licensing for its real estate investors.
+RESAAS also signed an agreement in 2019 with boutique firm LEGACY Council of Canada to enable licensing for its real estate investors.

 Don’t forget to follow us @INN_Technology for real-time news updates!

 Securities Disclosure: I, Nicole Rashotte, hold no direct investment interest in any company mentioned in this article.